dinamet/final_coursework/README.md

 TouristCatalog (The main class containing the program logic and the main() method.
 Stores a list of destinations (List<Destination>), operation counters and an activity log.
 Works through a menu with user input, allowing you to perform all actions).

-Implementation and main features:
+# Implementation and main features:
-Adding a destination (Requests all fields from the user.
+- Adding a destination (Requests all fields from the user.
 Validation for empty input and correctness of numbers (cost) ).

-View (Shows all saved directions in a readable format).
+- View (Shows all saved directions in a readable format).

-Editing (The user selects the direction number.
+- Editing (The user selects the direction number.
 You can update any field (if left empty, the field will not change) ).

-Delete (Deletes the selected direction by number in the list).
+- Delete (Deletes the selected direction by number in the list).

-Save and Load (Saves directions to the destinations.csv file with a header.
+- Save and Load (Saves directions to the destinations.csv file with a header.
 When launched, automatically loads data from the file).

-Search (Allows you to find directions by a substring in the location name).
+- Search (Allows you to find directions by a substring in the location name).

-Sorting (Sorting by cost (ascending or descending) ).
+- Sorting (Sorting by cost (ascending or descending) ).

-Report (Shows the number of completed operations.
+- Report (Shows the number of completed operations.
 Displays a log of actions with timestamps).

-Project supports Data Export and Import:
+# Project supports Data Export and Import:

 ![image](https://github.com/user-attachments/assets/503a18e7-2460-4c8a-9be6-b44ea952531e)

+This catalog is simple but functional.
+It demonstrates how real-world features like storage, sorting, and searching can be implemented with basic Java tools.
+It is a good practice project for beginners.